Bryce-59/Bryce-59/README.md

 ### Hello, I'm Bryce

 I am a Software Engineer and recent Computer Science graduate from the University of Texas at Austin.
 I am most experienced in back-end development with Java, Python, and C/C++.
-I am always working on public projects to add to my repo.
+I am always working on new projects and honing my skills.
 Feel free to reach out!

 ### Connect with me: